devdanzin/cpython_fusil_report/cpython_report.md

 that the median time to close an issue was 5 days, with an average of approximately 20 days.
-This relatively quick turnaround for many issues highlights the CPython development community's responsiveness to reported defects
+This relatively quick turnaround for many issues highlights the CPython development community's responsiveness to reported defects.

 Hits and new issues don't seem to appear at a steady pace.
-Apparently, there are long periods of no or nearly no new findinxgs, followed by rapid accumulation of new results when new features are added to fusil, or when new CPython versions and/or configurations are added to the fuzzing pool.
+Apparently, there are long periods of no or nearly no new findings, followed by rapid accumulation of new results when new features are added to fusil, or when new CPython versions and/or configurations are added to the fuzzing pool.
 Repeated hits usually stop being found when the underlying issue